Dark Matter (S)pins the Planet: Introduction

-The study of planetary dark matter capture is a primary approach to exploring dark matter at planetary scales.
-Although the capture of dark matter by planets has been widely discussed, research has primarily focused on its impact on planetary temperature \citep{Adler:2008ky,Bramante:2022pmn,Chauhan:2016joa}.
+The study of planetary dark matter capture represents a key approach to probing dark matter at planetary scales.
+While the capture process has been widely examined, previous research has primarily focused on its thermal effects, particularly on planetary temperature \citep{Adler:2008ky,Bramante:2022pmn,Chauhan:2016joa}.
 However, the transition from the thermodynamic effects of dark matter to its influence on planetary dynamics warrants attention.
 Landau once discussed the influence of thermodynamic properties, such as entropy, on the macroscopic dynamics of a system \citep{landau2013statistical}.
 Applying similar concepts to the interaction between dark matter and planets is both natural and significant.
 Planets possess distinct characteristics: they move through cosmic space, rotate, and gradually evolve toward near-thermodynamic equilibrium over long timescales.
-The thermodynamic and dynamic properties of a planet are crucial to its evolution, as temperature and rotational speed influence atmospheric composition and surface structure, both of which are essential considerations in assessing planetary habitability.
+Both thermodynamic and dynamical properties—such as temperature and rotation rate—play critical roles in planetary evolution, influencing atmospheric composition and surface morphology, which are central to assessments of planetary habitability.

-This paper provides a brief introduction to the calculation of dark matter heating in \autoref{Energy Injection Mechanism}.
+This paper begins with a brief overview of the dark matter heating mechanism in \autoref{Energy Injection Mechanism}.
 In \autoref{Rotation Acceleration}, we extend dark matter heating to its effect on planetary rotational angular velocity.
-In \autoref{simulation}, we conduct evolutionary simulations for exoplanets, including Epsilon Eridani b, listed in \autoref{exoplanets list}. \autoref{obs} focuses on Jupiter and Earth, making predictions about the impact of dark matter on these planets.
+In \autoref{simulation}, we conduct evolutionary simulations for exoplanets, including Epsilon Eridani b, listed in \autoref{exoplanets list}.
+In \autoref{obs}, we shift our focus to Jupiter and Earth, providing predictions of dark matter’s potential impact on these planets.
 Finally, \autoref{conclusion} presents a summary and outlook.